Welcome to today's edition of the Rush 24-7 podcast.

 He did not come back to town to the counterterrorism center.

-You now you can have you can have the greatest system, quote unquote, in the world.
+Now, you can have the greatest system, quote unquote, in the world.

 If you don't have good people running it, the great system's worthless.

-Ten years we've been hearing this.
+10 years we've been hearing this.

-And you know, you hear this over enough, and some people do get frightened about it.
+And, you know, you hear this over enough, and some people do get frightened about it.

 Or as Denny Crane called it, mad cow disease.